smawlad/gaudi-bot/README.md

 `/chat` multi-modal universal interface

-For best availability, use `/setkey` and use your own _encrypted_ API key
+For best availability, use `/setkey` and use your own _encrypted_ API key.